 When an applicant's name reaches the top of a waiting list, the applicant is scheduled for a processing session with a HACP staff member.
 Applicants are notified via mail as to the date, time and location of the processing session along with the person's name with whom you will be meeting.
+The application will contain an option for the applicant to be contacted via text messaging by the HACP for general information/reminders about the application process (no Personally Identifiable Information will be transmitted via text messaging).
 Applicants are required to complete a "full" Low Income Public Housing application at their scheduled processing session.